Ilya Repin

 Portraiture

 During the 1880s, Repin also began painting portraits and these works form an essential part of his artistic legacy.
 He didn't just paint faces, rather he painted people fully, revealing his models in their natural state, to show how they communicated.
 Examples of Repin's best portraits include: Portrait of the Author Alexey Pisemsky (1880), Portrait of the Composer Modest Musorgsky (1881), Portrait of the Surgeon Nikolay Pirogov (1881), Portrait of the Poet Afanasy Fet (1882), Portrait of the Art Critic Vladimir Stasov (1883), and Portrait of Leo Tolstoy (1887), all typically distinguished by Repin's economy and sharpness of execution.
-He also painted, the art connoisseur and collector Pavel Tretyakov, and the Ukrainian poet and painter, Taras Shevchenko.
+He also painted, the art connoisseur and collector Pavel Mikhailovich Tretyakov (1832-98), and the Ukrainian poet and painter, Taras Shevchenko.

 History Painting